The strange disappearance of Daming Xu from the Three Sisters Wilderness

 Olallie Mountain and meadows trails

-On Monday, November 12, the official search was called off, due to bad weather, but friends and volunteers continued to search.
-They had focused on between fifty and one-hundred square miles of thick forest, with nineteen agencies, dozens of volunteers, and over five thousand man-hours of searching.
+On Monday, November 12, the official search was called off due to bad weather, but friends and volunteers continued to search.
+They had focused on between fifty and one hundred square miles of thick forest, with nineteen agencies, dozens of volunteers, and over five thousand man-hours of searching.

-On November 15, they were lucky and one half of Sullivan’s trail book, up to page 157 was found, which included the Olallie Mt. hike on page 154.
+On November 15, they were lucky, and one-half of Sullivan’s trail book, up to page 157, was found, which included the Olallie Mt. hike on page 154.
 The other half had been found in his car.
 So why did Xu get so lost if he had a map with him?

 100 hikes in the central oregon cascades William L Sullivan